junglator/GaitStability_COP_COM/README.md

 ## Reference

 1. K. L. Poggensee and S. H. Collins, “How adaptation, training, and customization contribute to benefits from exoskeleton assistance,” Science Robotics, vol. 6, no. 58, p. eabf1078, 2021.

-This README provides an overview of the project setup, data organization, and usage instructions.
-Make sure to follow the steps precisely to replicate the results and analyses accurately.